-Neave was hiding in a forest not too far from Pavarrie.
-He had wanted to make as much distance from the town as he could, but soon he had found the prospect of doing that damn near impossible.
+Neave hid in a forest not too far from Pavarrie.
+He had wanted to make as much distance from the town as possible but soon found the prospect of doing that hopeless.

-His entire body ached from top to bottom.
-It felt like it was acid rather than blood that flowed through his veins.
-His spirit felt like an egg that had been hit by a sledgehammer and his muscles were twitching and cramping constantly.
+His entire body and spirit ached from top to bottom.
+It felt like acid flowed through his veins.
+His spirit felt like an egg that a sledgehammer had hit, and his muscles twitched and cramped constantly.

-At first, he thought that it was his countless injuries and severe abuse of his body and spirit that had caused this.
-Well, that was entirely correct, but he was realizing there was a little more to that.
+At first, he thought his countless injuries and severe abuse of his body and spirit caused this.
+That was entirely correct, but he realized there was more to that.

-And he was damn certain that the damage he had piled up, at least on his body, was too much to ever naturally fully recover from.
+And he was damn sure that the damage he had piled up, at least on his body, was too much to ever naturally fully recover from.

-Optimizing his spirit powers was the last thing on his mind, the only thing he was looking for was something that would save him.
-He hated himself for giving away the core he found in the demon dryad.
-That core would have been an amazing solution to his problems.
+Optimizing his spirit powers was the last thing on his mind.
+The only thing he was looking for was something that would save him.
+He hated himself for giving away the demon dryad core.
+That core would have been a fantastic solution to his problems.
 He had been arrogant, discarding the power because it couldn’t restore limbs.
 Then he found…

 None of the cores he was currently in possession of were any good for his predicament.
 Did this mean he had to kill more monsters?
 In his current state?